CiscoDevNet/NX-SDK/README.md

           - To start Custom Apps from VSH, it requires the Apps to be installed through RPM package.
 Hence its mandatory for the Apps to be built as an RPM package in ENXOS SDK for VSH apps to persist across reloads and System switchover.
             Hence, EXOS SDK build environment is mandatory for Apps to be started in VSH.

+      NOTE: Please ensure that the name of the custom application does not collide with any existing Native Nexus applications.
     ```

 #  Custom Application Development Flow using NXOS SDK